 What is Session RPM

 Session RPM is simply your earnings per thousand visits to your website.
 The RPM part refers to “Revenue Per Mille”, or revenue per thousand.
 The formula is simple: Revenue / Sessions * 1000.
+Some refer to this as Earnings Per Thousand Visitors (ePMV), however, this can often be considered as vague as some may be confused as to whether it is referring to visitors or visits.

 To determine an accurate Session RPM you need to ensure that it is calculated with Total revenue from all sources and all sessions.